WILDPHOTOS

 Welcome Talk

-Kathy Moran will begin the day and give a snapshot of whats to come as well as what has been.
+Kathy Moran began the day with a snapshot of what was to come as well as what had been.
 WildPhotos returns to celebrate and explore the mastery of capturing wildlife and nature photography.
 Wildscreen is proud to partner with Natural History Museum, London’s Wildlife Photographer of the Year to host this one day event.

-WildPhotos Headline Sponsor, MPB.com, joins the welcome and CEO, Matt Barker, will say a few words on the importance of visual storytelling in a way that’s good for the people and the planet.
+WildPhotos Headline Sponsor, MPB.com, joined the welcome and CEO, Matt Barker, said a few words on the importance of visual storytelling in a way that’s good for the people and the planet.

 Two Worlds